ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 For each subregion, we need to compute the feature vector and feed it to the classifier.
 The classifier, a SVM with linear kernel, will predict if there is a car or not in the images.

 The function `find_cars` can both extract features and make predictions by computing the HOG transform only once for the entire picture.
 The HOG is then sub-sampled to get all of its overlaying windows.

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+This function is called three times at different scale: 1, 1.5 and 2.

 Here are some example images:

 ![alt text][image4]

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections, I created a heat map and then thresholded it to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heat map.
 I then assumed each blob corresponded to a vehicle.
 Finally, I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heat map from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of a video:

 Here are six frames and their corresponding heat maps: